-Worcester County Lead Poisoning Prevention Program provides consultation to parents, home owners, renters, landlords, medical offices, and other concerned community members on the lead poisoning, prevention, testing, and regulations.
-Education and case management is provide to parents with children with elevated blood lead levels.
-Call 410-629-0164 for Worcester County Health Department's Lead Poisoning Prevention Program.
+Worcester County Lead Poisoning Prevention Program provides consultation to parents, home owners, renters, landlords, medical offices, and other concerned community members on lead poisoning prevention, testing, and regulations.
+Education and case management are provided to parents with children who have elevated blood lead levels.
+Call 410-632-1100 for Worcester County Health Department's Lead Poisoning Prevention Program.

 What is lead poisoning?